teen-patti/CodeFundo-/README.md

 # CodeFundo-

-designing implementing a fool proof voting system for college elections What are we planning to build ?
+What are we planning to build ?

 So,basically in most of the colleges/educational institutions in India elections are conducted for the position of